+This October, American Express surveyed 8,000 adults from seven different countries and found that 72 percent of them prefer to shop at small businesses during the holidays to get more personalized and unique gifts.
 Need some ideas?
-We’ve gathered 25 travel gifts from some of our favorite small businesses and e-commerce startups from across the globe.
-Whether you’re looking for ideas that will bring the world to your loved one’s doorstep or items that will make them excited to explore the world once again, we have something for every type of traveler.
+We’ve gathered 23 travel gifts from some of our favorite small businesses and e-commerce startups from across the globe.
+Whether you’re looking for ideas that will bring the world to your loved one’s doorstep or travel accessories they can bring along on their next trip, we have something for every type of traveler.

 Travelers who collect locally made ceramics will love these handmade mugs from Asheville’s East Fork, crafted with regionally sourced clay.
 Run by Alex Matisse, the great-grandson of French artist Henri Matisse, and his wife Connie, East Fork also gives back to its community by supporting various racial equity organizations in western North Carolina through its “Spread Wealth, Shop Seconds” program.